ChristofSchwarz/qs_on_Kubernetes/jwtcreate/readme/run_in_k8s.md

 kubectl delete pod qlikcustom-getjwt kubectl delete secret qlikcustom-jwtkey
 ```
-Now learn how to <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/jwtcreate/readme/webservice.md">use this webservice</a>
+Finally, learn how to <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/blob/master/jwtcreate/readme/webservice.md">use this webservice</a>